dr-dahou-adrar/dr-dahou-adrar.github.io/_teaching/Academic_year_2019_2020.md

 date: 2020-4-8
 location: "Adrar, Algeria"
 ---

-Assigned list of classes for this year: Algorithms and Data Structures 1-2, Numerical Methods 1, and Human-Machine Interface (HMI).
+* Assigned list of classes for this year:
+    * Algorithms and Data Structures 1 and 2.
+    * Numerical Methods 1.
+    * Human-Machine Interface (HMI)

 ***